RyanWork/SYSC4806-WDWH/README.md

 The features that have been implemented are: <br>
   * filter by program and year
   * sorting of columns
+  * filter by course and categories
+  * Export with CSV

 The features that are currently being reviewed are: <br>
   * Admin's add feature